How to Marie Kondo your Computer

 We’ve all heard of cache and cookies but very few of us know what these actually mean.
 We cache something every time we access a file through our web browser.
 Basically we ‘store’ it so that our computer doesn’t keep retrieving the same file each time we click back or forward.
 But this means we store everything until we clear our cache.

 A cookie is a file created by our web browsers at the request of a website – it’s what we usually get asked in a dropbox every time we click on a new website.
-These cookies are also stored on our computer.
+These cookies are also stored on our computers.

 Periodically we need to clear our cache and cookies otherwise our computers are going to run extremely slowly and we’re going to blame our wi-fi connection when really it’s our search history.

 I recommend doing this every month.
 It can be frustrating as clearing your cache means that you delete any saved passwords – but then this is a security issue.
-We should not be saving our passwords on our computer.
+We should not be saving our passwords on our computers.
 We need to remember them, otherwise, they’re not very secure.

 Delete downloads and contents of your recycle bin